-Nearly four decades ago, Stephen B. Ballard laid the foundation for a career in construction on familiar ground: in his own house.
+Over four decades ago, Stephen B. Ballard laid the foundation for a career in construction on familiar ground: in his own house.

 Working from home, Stephen and his sister Brenda began S.B.
 Ballard Construction Company by completing small projects for the Norfolk Redevelopment and Housing Authority and minor renovations for their neighbors.

 Stephen was then in his early 20s, but the Norfolk native (and Maury High graduate) already had a vision for a firm that would make its mark in Hampton Roads and beyond.

 In those formative years, the emphasis was on concrete contracting but also in meeting the client’s every need.
 The owner or general contractor knew Stephen’s word and handshake were his bond.
 The skill of Stephen’s team and their attention to detail created the trust that turns small companies into large ones.

 Before long S.B.
 Ballard was one of the largest concrete contractors in the nation, and that success led Stephen to expand into general construction.